luispedro/luispedro_org/content/simplecms/publication-list.rst

    Coelho, 4th CeBiTec Symposium BioImaging, Bielefeld, Germany 25-27 August 2009
 2. *Unsupervised Mixture Pattern Unmixing*, University of Bielefeld International Graduate School of Bioinformatics and Genome Research, July 2008.
+3. *Studying the subcellular location space with bioimages and other data modalities*, University of Delaware, Computer and Information Sciences Department, September 2011
+4. *Bioimage Informatics: Computer Vision for Biology*, EMBO Practical Course on Microscopy: from single molecules to animals, Pretoria, November 2011

 Other Talks
 -----------